 Bologna sausage is finely ground pork with no visible pieces of lard in the bologna, according to food laws in the United States.
 Like hot dogs, bologna sausage is uniform in appearance and made of many pork trimmings.

-Many Southerners of the U.S. remember snacking on bologna during their childhood yet, originally, bologna came from Bologna, Italy, not from the U.S. However, if you try to order bologna in Italy, they won’t give you bologna.
-They’ll give you mortadella, a thick Italian ground sausage considered to be closely related to bologna, with visible bits of lard and peppercorns.
+Many Southerners remember snacking on bologna during their childhood yet, originally, bologna came from Bologna, Italy, not from the United States.
+However, if you try to order bologna in Italy, you won't get bologna.
+Instead, you'll receive mortadella, a thick Italian ground sausage considered to be closely related to bologna with visible bits of lard and peppercorns.

-While bologna sandwiches, or “baloney” sandwiches as some spell it, are common throughout the U.S. and Canada, the Fried Bologna sandwich is a distinctive favorite to America’s South.
+While bologna sandwiches, or “baloney” sandwiches as some spell it, are common throughout the United States and Canada, the fried bologna sandwich is a distinctive favorite to America’s South.
 Considered the "poor man's steak," the fried bologna sandwich is simply a hunk of bologna fried on the grill and slapped between two slices of white bread.
 Some use mayonnaise, some use mustard, and some use both.

 While you can find fried bologna sandwiches at almost every diner in the Southeast, leave it to a Chicago restaurant to make the humble sandwich an over-the-top delicacy.
-At Au Cheval, they fry thin slices of housemade bologna, layer the bologna with melted yellow cheese sauce and mayonnaise, and place it on a griddled bun.
+At Au Cheval, it fries thin slices of housemade bologna, layers the bologna with melted yellow cheese sauce and mayonnaise, and places it on a griddled bun.

 Collard Green Sandwich

-While collard greens are a common Southern side in the U.S., many have never heard of it served as a sandwich.
+While collard greens are a common Southern side, many have never heard of it served as a sandwich.
 As chef Todd Richards jokingly stated at the Atlanta Food and Wine Festival in 2016, you can tell who is actually from the South by who eats collard greens.